pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 to legislate open access.
 In <span class="oldstyle">2008</span>, a bill was successfully passed that required that all NIH-funded research be submitted to [PubMed Central](http://www.ncbi.nlm.nih.gov/pmc/), an open access repository for the biomedical and life sciences.
-Following up with that win, the [Federal Research Public Access Act](http://en.wikipedia.org/wiki/Federal_Research_Public_Access_Act), which would mandate similar requirements across all the big governmental funding agencies, has been introduced to US Congress three times up to this
+Following up from that win,[^NIH] the [Federal Research Public Access Act](http://en.wikipedia.org/wiki/Federal_Research_Public_Access_Act), which would mandate similar requirements across all the big governmental funding agencies, has been introduced to US Congress three times up to this